ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 - y_i^0 \mid \mathbf C_i).$$`

 Though we won’t consider more complex data examples in this blog post, we will want to keep the `\(\mathbf C\)` vector insights in the backs of our minds for the blog posts to come.
 In the literature, this method is often called *standardization* or *g-computation*.
-To my knowledge, these terms have their origins in different parts of the literature, but they’re really the same thing when used in the ways I’ll be highlighting in this blog series.
+To my knowledge, these terms have their origins in different parts of the literature, but they’re really the same thing when used in the ways I’ll be highlighting in this blog series[^6].
 For a way into this literature, you might check out Snowden et al. ([2011](#ref-snowden2011implementation)), Muller & MacLehose ([2014](#ref-muller2014estimating)), or Wang et al. ([2017](#ref-wang2017gcomputation)).

-Anyway, an alternative approach is to use the mean[^6] value of the covariate, `\(\bar c\)`, to compute the conditional predicted values for the two levels of treatment, and then take their difference:
+Anyway, an alternative approach is to use the mean[^7] value of the covariate, `\(\bar c\)`, to compute the conditional predicted values for the two levels of treatment, and then take their difference:

 `$$\tau_\text{ATE} = \mathbb E (y_i^1 \mid \bar c) - \mathbb E (y_i^0 \mid \bar c).$$`